You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Fixed Fee Fares in Mexico City

 Some taxi rank cabs agree a fixed price from point A to B, which is often very reasonable and pitched between the Taxi Rank and street cab fares.
 For example, a fixed fare from Xochimilco (south edge of Mexico City) to the Airport (center east) costs around MXP$250 plus a tip (optional) when you book a taxi over the phone with a local firm/co-operative.
 These taxis offer some of the best deals in terms of security/price.
-You will need to be able to speak Spanish in order to book them and direct the cab driver.
+You will need to be able to speak Spanish in order to book them.

 Taxi Fares Outside of Mexico City